How to cook eggplant

 Personally I love bell-peppers, though not cooked for some reason; so I would rather use some chili.

-Scientists are still trying to find out what is the active ingredient in eggplants that helps to lower cholesterol.
+Scientists are still trying to find out what is the active ingredient in eggplant that helps to lower cholesterol.
 Then it will not be long before you will be inundated with adverts to buy it as an expensive supplement.
-Myself I will stick with the philosophy of Hippocrates, the father of the healing-sciences; let your food be your medicine.
+Personally I'm a disciple of Hippocrates, the father of the Western healing-sciences; let your food be your medicine.

-The other important foods that lower cholesterol are by the way, unrefined rolled-oats, chickpeas and an apple; all salads, vegetables and fruit too.
+The other important foods that lower cholesterol are by the way unrefined rolled-oats, chickpeas and apples; all salads, vegetables and fruit too.
 Eat them regularly and you need have no fear of eggs, butter or cream.

 This fried eggplant recipe incidentally is my favourite way to enjoy a brinjal.
-Dipped in a batter it is simply delicious, and just as quick to prepare and cook.
+Dipped in a batter it is simply delicious; and just as quick to prepare and cook.
+Are you anxious about gluten?
+Don't be.

 1. Lycopene at Medline Plus.